Online Bandit Learning with Offline Preference Data for Improved RLHF: Empirical Results

-\textbf{Sensitivity to parameter specification errors.} The (Bootstrapped) \texttt{warmPref-PS} algorithm in Section \ref{sec:practicalwarmPref-PS} requires a knowledge of expert's parameters $\beta$ and $\lambda$.
-In Figure \ref{fig:misspecification-unknowns-ablation}, we study the sensitivity of the algorithm's performance to errors in specification of these parameters (as well as of assuming a Bradley-Terry model for the rater). \\ (i) \textbf{Different Preference Generation Expert Policy.} Though the learning agent assumes equation \eqref{eq:rater_preference_dist} as the expert's generative model, we consider that it actually uses a deterministic greedy policy.
+\textbf{Sensitivity to parameter specification errors.} The ({\fontfamily{ugm}\selectfont Bootstrapped}) $\mathsf{warmPref-PS}$ algorithm in Section \ref{sec:practicalwarmPref-PS} requires a knowledge of expert's parameters $\beta$ and $\lambda$.
+In Figure \ref{fig:misspecification-unknowns-ablation}, we study the sensitivity of the algorithm's performance to errors in specification of these parameters (as well as of assuming a Bradley-Terry model for the rater).
+Due to space constraints, further ablation studies are provided in Appendix \ref{appendix:ablations}. \\ (i) \textbf{Different Preference Generation Expert Policy.} Though the learning agent assumes Equation \eqref{eq:rater_preference_dist} as the expert's generative model, we consider it to actually use a deterministic greedy policy.
 Actions $\bar{A}_{n}^{(0)}$ and $\bar{A}_{n}^{(1)}$ are sampled, and then choose $Y_{n} = \argmax_{i \in \{0,1\}} \beta \langle \bar{A}_{n}^{(i)} , \vartheta \rangle$, where $\vartheta\sim\Ncal(\theta, \Ibf_d / \lambda^2)$.
-From Figure \ref{fig:misspecification-unknowns-ablation}(a), we can see that while learning agent's assumption of the parametric form of the expert policy is \textit{flawed}, \texttt{warmPref-PS} still significantly outperforms the baselines. \\ (ii) \textbf{Misspecified Competence parameters.} First, we generate the offline data with the true $\lambda=10$ but the algorithm uses a misspecified $\lambda$.
+In Figure \ref{fig:misspecification-unknowns-ablation}(a), we see that even when the learning agent's assumption of the expert policy is \textit{flawed}, $\mathsf{warmPref-PS}$ outperforms the baselines. \\ (ii) \textbf{Misspecified Competence parameters.} First, we generate the offline data with the true $\lambda=10^{3}$ but the algorithm uses a misspecified $\lambda$.
 Second, we generate the offline data with the true $\beta=10$ but the algorithm uses a misspecified $\beta$.
-Figure \ref{fig:misspecification-unknowns-ablation}(b) and \ref{fig:misspecification-unknowns-ablation}(c) show that although the performance of informed PS decreases as the degree of flawness increases, our algorithm still outperforms the baselines. \\ (iii) \textbf{Unknown Competence.} As seen in Section \ref{sec:practicalwarmPref-PS}, Bayesian bootstrapping requires an input for the competence level.
+Figure \ref{fig:misspecification-unknowns-ablation}(b) and \ref{fig:misspecification-unknowns-ablation}(c) show that although the performance of $\mathsf{warmPref-PS}$ decreases as the degree of flawness increases, our algorithm still outperforms the baselines. \\ (iii) \textbf{Unknown Competence.} As seen in Section \ref{sec:practicalwarmPref-PS}, Bayesian bootstrapping requires an input for the competence level.
 In practice, this is not available but, can be estimated from the offline dataset.
 There are many ways of estimating $\beta$ \citep{beliaev2022imitation, hao2023leveraging}, but the most common methods are: (i) Maximum Likelihood Estimation (MLE) : optimize $\beta$ over the negative log-likelihood of the $\Dcal_{0}$ and, (ii) Entropy : calculate entropy of the empirical distribution of the actions occuring in $\Dcal_{0}$, call it $\Hcal_{\Dcal_{0}}$ and use $\hat{\beta} = c / \Hcal_{\Dcal_{0}}$, where $c>0$ is a hyperparameter.
-We compare entropy-based method and MLE based method for \texttt{warmPref-PS} with two baselines: (1) use true $\beta$ with \texttt{warmPref-PS} and, (2) vanilla PS.
+We compare entropy-based method and MLE based method for $\mathsf{warmPref-PS}$ with baselines: (1) use true $\beta$ with $\mathsf{warmPref-PS}$ and, (2) vanilla PS.
 To isolate the effect of $\beta$, we let $\lambda = 10^{4}$.
-As shown in Figure \ref{fig:misspecification-unknowns-ablation}(d), although the performance degrades due to estimation, \texttt{warmPref-PS} still outperforms the baselines.
+As shown in Figure \ref{fig:misspecification-unknowns-ablation}(d), although performance degrades due to estimation, $\mathsf{warmPref-PS}$ still beats baselines.